Sebastian-git/Flashcards/README.md

 # FlashCards

 ### Introduction
 This flashcards program was meant to help studying a broad range of topics.
-Flashcards can be saved into files, then displayed from a GUI.
+Flashcards for any topic can be saved into a file with a front name and a back description for later viewing from a GUI.

 ### Usage